Green Meadow Country Club to host Maryville Kiwanis Golf Tournament

 GMCC and Maryville Kiwanis have worked together to assure sponsors, donors and players that the tournament will be held in a safe manner.
 They appreciate the community's support for the event.
 Funds raised will be used to sponsor Kiwanis' community service projects and programs for the children of Blount County.
 Golfers, we look forward to seeing you on July 20.

-For more information please contact Bobby Perkinson at 865-983-4322 or by email at blp4golf@yahoo.com, or on the Maryville Kiwanis website: maryvillekiwanis.com.
+For more information, please contact Bobby Perkinson at 865-983-4322 or by email at blp4golf@yahoo.com, or visit the Maryville Kiwanis website: maryvillekiwanis.com.

 (0) comments